Elerium/flati/README.md

 flati('bar', 0);
 ```

-This package can be load through AMD, CommonJS or globally.
-It's guaranteed that two similar color will not be generated consecutive.
-With the same seed, you always gets the same results.
-For example seed can be user id or user name if you want get different color for every user.
+* It's guaranteed that two similar color will not be generated consecutive.
+* With the same seed, you always gets the same results.
+* Seed can be e.g. user id, if you want generate different color for every user.